 One of CEED’s signature accomplishments in recent years has been its leadership role in bringing together an alliance of environmental justice organizations and national environmental organizations to build an equitable and just national climate platform (EJNCP).
 EJNCP aims to advance the goals of economic, racial, climate, and environmental justice to improve the public health and well-being of all communities, while tackling the climate crisis.
 Unlike other efforts, EJNCP is defined by its members’ execution of a set of commitments that ensure not only equitable and just outcomes, but also processes.
 CEED continues to play a key coordinating role in the EJNCP and seeks to enhance the capacity of other environmental justice organizations of the platform through focused staffing and work plans.

 In recognition of CEED’s role, funders have been investing resources in CEED to improve its capacity to deliver on its mission and commitments.
-The budget of CEED has grown from under $500K to over $1M annually over the last couple of years, putting CEED in a strong financial position to realize its growth plans through 2022.
+The budget of CEED has grown over the last year putting CEED in a strong financial position to realize its growth plans through 2023.

 These developments make this a crucial time in CEED’s history and present an exceptional leadership opportunity for its next Executive Director.